neuefische/wd-flipped-classroom-curriculum/sessions/react-basics/react-basics.md

 - [ ] Creating React components
 - [ ] Understanding rendering with React
 - [ ] Knowing about the React ecosystem
+- [ ] What npm is and how it is used
+- [ ] What are packages and how does the npm ecosystem work
+- [ ] The basic anatomy of a npm package
+- [ ] How does semantic versioning work
+- [ ] Project Scaffolding with the `Create React App` tool

+---

 ## What is React and why do we use it?